 “For the companies that are doing things the right way, there is no operational impact,” assured Pontius.
 The amendment,

-Similar legislation has been introduced or passed in Arizona, Colorado, Connecticut, Florida, Massachusetts, Nevada, New Hampshire, Puerto Rico, Texas, Virginia and West Virginia, as Justin Vermuth, Director of State Affairs & Legal Counsel for ARDA told us.
+Furthermore, similar legislation was introduced or passed in other states.
+Arizona, Colorado, Connecticut, Florida, Massachusetts, Nevada, New Hampshire, Puerto Rico, Texas, Virginia and West Virginia for example.
+Justin Vermuth, Director of State Affairs & Legal Counsel for ARDA told us.

 ARDA (American Resort Development Association), a DC-based trade association which promotes the growth and development of the timeshare industry, was paramount in the efforts to get the bill signed.
 “I was honored to represent ARDA in support of this bill as it is a step in the right direction for the timeshare industry and our personal efforts in legitimizing the secondary market,” said Pontius.
 Their involvement, coupled with Timeshares Only and Fidelity Real Estate made this endeavor to help deter scam activities a huge success.